 Consider Manual defibrillation (if available and authorized)

 Age Age

-≥30 days to <8 years ≥8 years
+≥24 hours to <8 years ≥8 years

 Dose 1 defibrillation 1 defibrillation

-Initial dose 2 J/kg As per BH / manufacturer
+Initial dose 2 J/kg As per RBHP / manufac

 Dosing interval N/A N/A

 Max. # of doses 1 1

-Consider AED defibrillation (if not using manual defibrillation) A Age ≥30 days to <8 years ≥8 years With Pediatric Attenuator Cable Without Pediatric Attenuator Cable N/A Dose 1 defibrillation 1 defibrillation 1 defibrillation Max. single dose As per BH / manufacturer As per BH / manufacturer As per BH / manufacturer Dosing interval N/A N/A N/A Max. # of doses 1 1 1
+Consider AED or SAED defibrillation (if not using manual defibrillation)

+Age Age

+≥24 hours to <8 years ≥8 years

+Dose 1 defibrillation

+With or without Pediatric Attenuator Cable 1 defibrillation

+Max. single dose As per RBHP / manufacturer As per RBHP / manufacturer

+Dosing interval N/A N/A

+Max. # of doses 1 1

 Patch to BHP for authorization to apply the Trauma TOR if applicable.
-If the BH patch fails, or the Trauma TOR does not apply, transport to the closest appropriate receiving facility following the $1^{\rm st}$ analysis/defibrillation.
+If the BHP patch fails, or the Trauma TOR does not apply, transport to the closest appropriate receiving facility following the 1st analysis/defibrillation.